joseeden/joeden/docs/017-Version-Control-and-CICD/001-Version-Control/000-Git-Notes.md

     ![](/img/docs/1031-added-submodule-successss.png)

-## Converting a Submodule to a Normal Directory
+## Convert Submodule to a Normal Directory

 1. Go to your submodule directory and delete the .git folder.